SeisComP/seiscomp/doc/base/tutorials/help.rst

 ----------------

-In addition to the HTML documentation, many SeisComP commands have manual pages which can be read on the commandline:
+In addition to the HTML documentation, many SeisComP commands have manual pages which can be read on the command line:

 .. code-block:: sh

    man [module name]

-and help on commandline options:
+and help on command-line options:

 .. code-block:: sh